 What will annoy you

-Brand trust is still lower than the incumbents.
+Brand trust is lower.

 Best for

-Waterfall-heavy GTM engineering workflows.
+Waterfall-heavy GTM engineering.

 Star rating summary